No institution has played a more important role in Colorado’s art history than the Colorado Springs Fine Arts Center. – Westword

-Muralist, cartoonist and illustrator Boardman Robinson from the Art Students League of New York joined the academy and took the helm as director in 1931.
+By the 1930s, the local art colony had become a major force in art instruction and national art activity.
+Muralist, cartoonist, and illustrator Boardman Robinson from the Art Students League of New York joined the academy and took the helm as director in 1931.
 Instructors during this decade also included Willard Nash, Ward Lockwood, Kenneth Adams, Tabor Utley, Laurence B. Field, Ernest Fiene, Warren Chappell, George Biddle, Paul Burlin, Charles Locke, Henry Varnum Poor and Frank Mechau.

-These instructors taught inside the Penrose mansion and out in the field in Monument Valley Park, Garden of the Gods and elsewhere.
+These instructors taught inside the Penrose mansion, in the field in Monument Valley Park, Garden of the Gods, and elsewhere.
 Students would take five-hour long “Life Classes” five days a week.
 During this time, Robinson, Mechau and other BAA instructors and students were commissioned to paint many Works Progress Administration (WPA) murals.
 In fact, it was Broadmoor Art Academy instructor George Biddle who wrote to his former classmate, Franklin Delano Roosevelt, proposing a program for artist relief through murals.

 Birth of the FAC